namanyayg/reverse-turing-ai/scratchpad.md

 * create leaderboard POST receiver, attach given username to given chatId and compute rank/score based on that.
 * create leaderboard page
-  * display entries (exclude chatId to not get hacked lol)
+  * display entries (exclude chatId to not get hacked lol) ✅ show high score to user when they win or lose
+  ✅ send high score from backend to frontend
+  ✅ show in modals
+✅ allow "Share Chat" button in frontend to win or lose modal ✅ initially, just initiate a share via webapi of the screenshot of the page with link